 Model answer – development required

 When the temperature of a gas changes, its pressure can also change.
 This relationship is described by the Ideal Gas Law, which shows that pressure, volume, and temperature are related.
-In a rigid cylinder the volume remains constant, so if the temperature increases the volume stays the same.
+In a rigid cylinder, the volume remains constant, so if the temperature increases, the volume stays the same.

 An expansible cylinder can change its volume when the temperature changes.
 This could improve safety because the pressure is less likely to rise above the maximum limit of the cylinder.
 Therefore, the expansible cylinder would likely be a safer option for storing the gas.